Georgi Georgiev (footballer, born 1988)

-Georgi Georgiev (Георги Георгиев; born 12 October 1988) is a Bulgarian professional footballer who plays as a goalkeeper for Cherno More Varna and the Bulgaria national team.
+Georgi Georgiev (Георги Георгиев; born 12 October 1988) is a Bulgarian former professional footballer who played as a goalkeeper.

 Career

 Tiraspol

 On 1 July 2011, Georgiev signed a two-year contract with FC Tiraspol following a successful trial period with the club.
 He quickly became the first choice goalkeeper.
 Georgiev made his league debut in a 1–0 away loss against Olimpia Bălţi on 23 July 2011.

 On 9 January 2013, Georgiev signed a one-year contract extension, keeping him at Tiraspol until 2014.
 On 26 May, Georgiev led Tiraspol out as captain in the 2013 Moldovan Cup Final, which they won 6–4 after penalties against Veris Drăgăneşti.
 He played an important role in the penalty shootout held after the teams remained tied 2–2 after extra time, making two saves.

 Sheriff Tiraspol

 Georgiev signed with Sheriff Tiraspol on 13 June 2013 on a three-year deal, for an undisclosed fee.